MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 79: 24.12.19
+* Not much coding today, but I did run through all my Anki cards, to test if I remember things.
+It went pretty well.

 ## Day 78: 23.12.19
 * Last day at work before christmas.
 Worked at our new website.
 We wanted it to have a design that matches our new offices.
 It involved a lot of design and flex box.
 It was fun.

 ## Day 77: 22.12.19
 * There is a lot of visits today to exchange gifts and dinner party tonight.
 So I will go through all my Anki cards today, to practice JavaScript, Redux, React and Webpack.